mehtab1998/standup/README.md

 ## Next.js StandUP - Starter

-This is the starter template for the Stand UP in Next.js.
-It contains the starting code for the dashboard application.
+This is the starter template for Project Stand U. This contains the starting code for the dashboard application.